AdobeDocs/experience-platform.en/help/query-service/ui/overview.md

 ## Next steps

-Now that you are familiar with [!DNL Query Service] user interface on [!DNL Platform], you can access [!UICONTROL Query Editor] to start creating your own query projects to share with other users in your organization.
-For more information on authoring and running queries in [!UICONTROL Query Editor], see the [Query Editor user guide][query-editor].
+Now that you are familiar with [!DNL Query Service] user interface on [!DNL Platform], you can access [!DNL Query Editor] to start creating your own query projects to share with other users in your organization.
+For more information on authoring and running queries in [!DNL Query Editor], see the [Query Editor user guide][query-editor].

 [platform-ui]: https://platform.adobe.com
 [query-editor]: user-guide.md